Transfiguration

 Jesus Changed For Us

 Peter declared Jesus was the Christ.
 Six days later, Jesus led Peter, James, and James' brother John up a mountain, so they could be alone.
 There, Jesus changed right in front of them.
-His face shined like the sun.
+His face shone like the sun.
 And his clothes were as white as sunlight.
 Suddenly, the three followers saw Moses and Elijah talking with Jesus.
 Peter spoke up, "Lord!
 We're lucky to be here!
 If you want, I'll pitch three tents: one for you, one for Moses, and one for Elijah."

 While Peter was speaking, a light-filled cloud suddenly covered them.
 Just as suddenly, a voice spoke from the cloud, "This is the Son I love.
 He pleases me.
 So listen to him."